amplitude/amplitude-docs/content/collections/data/en/profiles.md

 landing: false
 exclude_from_sitemap: false
 updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
-updated_at: 1727721833
+updated_at: 1727805387
 ---
 **Profiles** enable you to join customer profile data from your data warehouse with existing behavioral product data already in Amplitude.

+{{partial:admonition type='note'}}
+This feature is currently in an **open beta**.
+{{/partial:admonition}}

 Profiles act as standalone properties, in that they aren't associated with specific events and are instead associated with a user profile.
 They're different from traditional user properties and offer the opportunity to conduct more expansive analyses.

 Profiles always display the most current data synced from your warehouse.

 ## Before you begin

+Regardless of whether you're using Snowflake or Databricks, Change Data Capture (CDC) **doesn't support replacing existing tables**.
+Instead, you must use incremental modeling.
+If the table you integrate with drops and replaces data, the connection breaks.

 ### Snowflake users
 If this is your first time importing data from this table, set a data retention time and enable change tracking in Snowflake with the following commands: